jtkristoff/junos/README.md

 # Junos configuration templates

+**WARNING**: These templates are far from perfect and have weaknesses that I never bothered to fix.
+I am not currently maintaining them, but will leave them here for posterity.
+January 2021 - jtk

 This public repository contains standard Junos configuration templates.
 These configurations are applicable to our environment and maybe no other.
 Only the fool would blindly copy and use these templates